Prana, Nadis and Chakras

 Nadis and meridians are very similar; they refer to an energy pathway in the human body.
 They come from different traditions of the Chinese medicine system and the Ayurvedic health system from India.
 These systems look at the body as energy, there are 14 main meridians in the body, and there are 72000 nadis.

-Nadis are energy channels forming a pathway throughout your body.
+Nadis aren’t nerves; they are energy channels forming a pathway throughout your body.
 They don’t have a physical representation in the body.
 They are the energy body that interacts with your physical body.

-What are Nadis and their relationship to chakras?
+What are Nadis and Their Relationship to the Chakras?